Jmuccigr/jmuccigr.github.io/courses/240/schedule.md

 			1. Create an account and [email me](mailto:jmuccigr@drew.edu?subject=CLAS 240 HW) your username.
 			1. If you wish, edit your profile to make your library public (in the *Privacy* tab).
 You can add whatever else you want, of course.
 			1. [Download](https://www.zotero.org/download/) and install the standalone version of Zotero and the browser extension(s) you need.
-		- Submit via [email](mailto:jmuccigr@drew.edu?subject=CLAS 240 HW) the names of three [archaeologists]({% link courses/240/archaeologists.md %}) and three [sites]({% link courses/240/sites.md %}) you might want to do a presentation on.
-Feel free to suggest your own favorite for either of these.
+		- Submit via [this survey](https://forms.gle/2MPNyMdLBTZ9y7qMA) the names of three [archaeologists]({% link courses/240/archaeologists.md %}) and three [sites]({% link courses/240/sites.md %}) you might want to do a presentation on.
 If too many people choose the same topics, I reserve the right to assign some arbitrarily.
 		- Be prepared to discuss what makes a good and a bad presentation.
 (Look at these [search results](https://duckduckgo.com/?q=death+by+powerpoint&kn=1).)
         - [Images from class]({% link blank.md%})